Westville, New Jersey: Local government

+In December 2024, Tracy Van Acker was appointed to fill the seat expiring in December 2025 that had been held by Matthew Gayle until he resigned from office.

 In June 2020, Fritz H. Sims Jr. was appointed to fill the seat expiring in December 2022 that became vacant following the resignation of Russell W. Welsh Jr. after moving out of Westville.

 Federal, state, and county representation

-Westville is located in the 1st Congressional District and is part of New Jersey's 5th state legislative district.
+Westville is located in the 1st Congressional District and is part of New Jersey's 3rd state legislative district.